Executive Order 6102: Prosecutions

 Numerous individuals and companies were prosecuted related to Roosevelt's Executive Order 6102.
 The prosecutions took place under the subsequent Executive Orders 6111, 6260, 6261 and the Gold Reserve Act of 1934.

-There was a need to strengthen Executive Order 6102, as the one prosecution under the order was ruled invalid by Federal Judge John M. Woolsey, on the grounds that the order was signed by the President, instead of the Secretary of the Treasury as required.

-The circumstances of the case were that a New York attorney named Frederick Barber Campbell had one deposit at Chase National Bank of over 5000 ozt of gold.
-When Campbell attempted to withdraw the gold, Chase refused, and Campbell sued Chase.
-A federal prosecutor then indicted Campbell on the following day (September 27, 1933) for failing to surrender his gold.
-Ultimately, the prosecution of Campbell failed, but the authority of the federal government to seize gold was upheld, and Campbell's gold was confiscated.
+There was a need to amend Executive Order 6102, as the one prosecution under the order was ruled invalid by Federal Judge John M. Woolsey on the grounds that the order was signed by the President, instead of the Secretary of the Treasury as required.
+A New York attorney named Frederick Barber Campbell had a deposit at Chase National Bank of over 5000 ozt of gold.
+When Campbell attempted to withdraw the gold, Chase refused and Campbell sued Chase.
+A federal prosecutor indicted Campbell the following day, September 27, 1933, for failing to surrender his gold.
+Ultimately, the prosecution of Campbell failed but the authority of the federal government to seize gold was upheld, and Campbell's gold was confiscated.

-The case was cause for the Roosevelt administration to issue a new order under the signature of the Secretary of the Treasury, Henry Morgenthau, Jr., Executive Orders 6260, 6261, related to the seizure of gold and the prosecution of gold hoarders.
-A few months later, Congress passed the Gold Reserve Act of 1934, which ratified Roosevelt's orders.
+The case caused the Roosevelt administration to issue a new order under the signature of the Secretary of the Treasury, Henry Morgenthau Jr. Executive Orders 6260, and 6261 provided for the seizure of gold and the prosecution of gold hoarders.
+A few months later Congress passed the Gold Reserve Act of 1934, which gave legislative permanence to Roosevelt's orders.
 A new set of Treasury regulations was issued providing civil penalties of confiscation of all gold and imposition of fines equal to double the value of the gold seized.

-Prosecutions of US citizens and noncitizens followed the new orders, with a few notable cases:
+Prosecutions of US citizens and noncitizens followed the new orders, among which were a few notable cases:

 Gus Farber, a diamond and jewelry merchant from San Francisco, was prosecuted for the sale of thirteen $20 gold coins without a license.
 Secret Service agents discovered the sale with the help of the buyer.
 Farber, his father, and 12 others were arrested in four American cities after a sting operation conducted by the Secret Service.
 The arrests took place simultaneously in New York and three California cities: San Francisco, San Jose, and Oakland.
 Morris Anolik was arrested in New York with $5,000 in U.S. and foreign gold coins; Dan Levin and Edward Friedman of San Jose were arrested with $15,000 in gold; Sam Nankin was arrested in Oakland; in San Francisco, nine men were arrested on charges of hoarding gold.
 In all, $24,000 in gold was seized by Secret Service Agents during the operation.